- Arts and Design

 The memory card reader can be attached one time and left in place so that each subsequent time you transfer pictures to computer there is no set up time involved.

-Some newer computers also have a card reader built-in and allow the user to download by merely inserting the memory card directly into the computer.
+Many modern computers also have a card reader built-in and allow the user to download by merely inserting the memory card directly into the computer card slot.
+Typically you just insert the memory card, and a window will open asking if you want to import the photos.

 How to Download Pictures to Your Computer Wirelessly

-For those without a WiFi digital camera, there's also the Eye-Fi Share Memory Card.
-It has a built-in wireless connection and is able to transfer photos and video to photo sharing sites in the absence of any USB cables.
-The Eye-Fi Explore 2GB SD Card also adds geotagging information to images and the 2 GB Eye-Fi Home transfers wirelessly to a MAC or PC.
+For those without a WiFi digital camera, there are also wireless memory cards.
+Eye-Fi was the original, but there are now others like Toshiba's FlashAir and EZ Share as well as others.
+They have a built-in wireless connection and are able to transfer photos and video to photo sharing sites in the absence of any USB cables.
+Some include geotagging information to images.

 Transferring Pictures from Your Cell Phone to a Computer